 I walked to and from this museum.
 On the way to the museum I asked a few people along the way “Museo Gómez”?
 And they would smile and pointed the way.

-Also, you could take a taxi or Uber from your location in the metro area to this museum.
-Some taxi and Uber drivers in Medellín will know where Pedro Nel Gómez Casa Museo in Aranjuez is located.
+Also, you could take a taxi from your location in the metro area to this museum.
+Some taxi drivers in Medellín will know where Pedro Nel Gómez Casa Museo in Aranjuez is located.
 If not, give the driver the museum address below.

 In addition, it’s normally pretty easy to catch a taxi in the street in front of the museum.

 Address: Carrera 51B # 85-24, Aranjuez, Medellín